kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Ductal transection in the body of the pancreas is an indication for Whipple’s procedure - F
 	E. Pancreatic fistulae originating from the parenchyma exclusive of the main duct in the body or head never close spontaneously - F

-#### Answer: C. Hyperamylasaemia is an indicator of pancreatic trauma - ?
+#### Answer: C. Hyperamylasaemia is an indicator of pancreatic trauma - TRUE

+The retroperitoneal location of the pancreas precludes the early development of peritonitis.
+Diagnostic peritoneal lavage will not be helpful except in the most extensive injury where there is transudation of retroperitoneal blood in the peritoneal cavity.
+Computed tomography (CT) is an excellent technique for evaluation of patients with suspected injuries to the pancreas.
+A progressive rise in the amylase over the first 24–48 h of hospitalisation is strongly suggestive of injury to either the pancreas or the duodenum.
+Ductal transection in the neck, body or tail is an indication of distal pancreatectomy or roux-en-Y distal pancreatojejunostomy.
+Pancreatic fistulae originating exclusively from the parenchyma exclusively of the main duct in the body or head will usually close spontaneously.

 ### Q3.37
 A 25-year-old man presents to the Emergency Department with clinical signs and symptoms suggestive of _hepatic trauma_.
 Which of the following features will prompt the consultant to opt for an _immediate operation_?